TempGROX/TempGROX/README.md

 <h1>About Me</h1>

-🔧 I'm JBrandon, a dedicated professional who specializes in maintaining validator nodes across various test networks.
+🔧 I'm JBrandon, a dedicated professional who specializes in maintaining validator nodes across various testnets.
 My passion lies in ensuring the stability and security of blockchain infrastructure.

 👨‍💻 With a strong background in software development, I craft robust solutions using **Go** and **Python**.
 My work is driven by a commitment to innovation and excellence in the crypto space.